-Coleman was unable to haul in any of his four targets during Sunday's 19-10 loss to the Chargers.
+Coleman failed to bring in any of his three targets during Thursday's preseason finale against the Bears.

 Coleman wasn't a lock to make the roster entering the night and he did absolutely nothing to bolster his case before the final whistle blew.
 However, it would admittedly seem premature for the Bills to cut bait with the 2016 first-rounder before Week 1, especially since Buffalo owns one of the weakest receiving corps in the league.

 It remains to be seen if Coleman plays in Thursday's preseason opener, but once he gets up to speed with the Bills' playbook, the 2016 first-rounder will have an opportunity to carve out a role in the team's offense behind top pass-catcher Kelvin Benjamin.
 In fact, Coleman's speed and current good health, could help him overtake Zay Jones -- the team's previous default No. 2 wideout -- who is still bouncing back from a knee procedure.
 Meanwhile, Jeremy Kerley profiles as the team's top slot option.

 That's quite a small return for the first wideout taken (15th overall) in the 2016 NFL Draft, but the Browns decided to move on from Coleman, whose two-season stint with the team was slowed by injuries.
 Once Coleman passes his physical with the Bills, he'll look to secure a key role in his new team's wideout corps, a unit led by Kelvin Benjamin that doesn't possess much certainly beyond that.